MovingToWeb/SpringExamples/README.md

 ## Development Tools
  - Git 2.10.0
- - IntelliJ IDEA 2016.2.4
+ - IntelliJ IDEA 2016.2.4 for Mac

 ## Compilation Command
  - `mvn clean install` - Plain maven clean and install

 ## Deployment steps for Cloud Foundry
+ - `cf login -a api.run.pivotal.io` - Login to Cloud Foundry console using cf-cli.
- - `cf push spring-boot -p spring-boot-0.0.1-SNAPSHOT.jar`  - Deploy the jar into Cloud Foundry.
+ - `cf push`  - Deploy the jar into Cloud Foundry.
  - In case you need to change the buildpacks.
 Use `-b https://github.com/cloudfoundry/java-buildpack.git#v3.7`